PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 The most popular modern block cipher is the **Rijndael cipher**.
 It was the winning entry out of fifteen submissions to a competition held by the National Institute of Standards and Technology (NIST) between 1997 and 2000 in order to replace an older encryption standard, the **data encryption standard** (**DES**).

 The Rijndael cipher can be used with different specifications for key lengths and block sizes, as well as in different modes of operation.
 The committee for the NIST competition adopted a constricted version of the Rijndael cipher—namely one which requires 128-bit block sizes and key lengths of either 128 bits, 192 bits, or 256 bits—as part of the **advanced encryption standard** (**AES**).
 This is really the main standard for symmetric encryption applications.
-It is so secure that even the NSA is apparently willing to use it with 256-bit keys for top secret documents.<sup>[6](#footnote6)</sup>
+It is so secure that even the NSA is apparently willing to use it with 256-bit keys for top secret documents.
+[6]

 The AES block cipher will be explained in detail in *Chapter 5*.

+**Notes:**

+[5] The importance of probabilistic encryption was first emphasized by Shafi Goldwasser and Silvio Micali, “Probabilistic encryption,” _Journal of Computer and System Sciences_, 28 (1984), 270–99.

+[6] See NSA, "Commercial National Security Algorithm Suite", [https://apps.nsa.gov/iaarchive/programs/iad-initiatives/cnsa-suite.cfm](https://apps.nsa.gov/iaarchive/programs/iad-initiatives/cnsa-suite.cfm).

 ## Clearing up the confusion